 When you first employ staff, you will need to register as an employer with HMRC.
 You must register before their first pay day and can do this by phoning HMRC.

-For more information about registering with HMRC: www.gov.uk/paye-for-employers
+For more information about registering with HMRC: www.gov.uk/paye-for-employers otherwise, there could be serious financial penalties.
+Here are some of the things that you have to think about:

 Paying your Employee